cyrusssschen/nestjs-todo-list/README.md

 ## TODO

-- Implement authentication based on users info in `User` table
-- Unit tests
+- Add more unit tests